 Everything looks different from the deck of a cruise ship – and that includes Mother Nature.
 Cruise ships reach into areas far off the beaten path, offering scenes we might otherwise never see.

-1. Norwegian Fjords
+Norwegian Fjords Cruise

 Ports range from the picturesque town of Bergen to the storybook hamlet of Flam (population 400).
 While there are beautiful views around every bend, some of the most dramatic scenery is found in the Geiranger Fjord and the Sognefjord, which stretches halfway to Sweden.

 To get a taste of Oslo and the Norwegian countryside as well as the fjords, consider the “Norway in Nutshell” tour.
 The trip starts off by train from Oslo and crosses the Hardangervidda mountain plateau to Myrdal, where guests change to the small Flam Railway and continue on to the fjord village of Flam.

-When?
-May to September
+When to travel: May to September

-2. French Polynesia
+French Polynesia Cruise

 Crystal blue waters, lush green islands, and white sand beaches — the combination is breathtaking in French Polynesia.
 No wonder the region is such a popular cruise destination.
 Cruise ships often stop at ports like Tahiti, Bora Bora and Huahine, but one of the most scenic destinations is Moorea Island.

 Cruise passengers visiting the island can spend the day snorkeling, visiting pearl and vanilla farms, swimming with stingrays and scuba diving.

-Who?
-Princess Cruises, Royal Caribbean, Holland America, Bora Bora Cruises, P & O Cruises
+Other booking options: Royal Caribbean, Holland America, Bora Bora Cruises, P & O Cruises

-When?
-Any time of year.
+When to travel: Any time of year.
 The dry season runs from May to October.

 The best way to view this snow-covered wilderness is from the warmth and safety of a cruise ship.
 Itineraries vary by cruise line, but many ships visit the South Shetland Islands and the 1,000-mile Antarctic Peninsula.

 Smaller vessels carry inflatable landing craft so passengers can venture off the ship; larger cruise ships provide viewing from the deck.
 Most Antarctica cruises depart from South American ports.

-When: During the summer in Antarctica (mid-November to March).
+When to travel: During the summer in Antarctica (mid-November to March).
 Best time to see penguin chicks is mid-January to March.

 True to their roots in 19-century tall ships, windjammers in Maine are powered by the wind.
 Thirteen traditional sailing schooners make up the Maine Windjammer Association, and each vessel offers its own unique cruise experience.
 Read More: Sailing on a Maine Windjammer (video)